isabella232/microsoft-365-docs-pr.pt-PT/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Aqui, escolha **Configurar para uma organização** e, em seguida, insira o seu nome de utilizador e palavra-passe para o Microsoft 365 Business Premium.
+2. Aqui, escolha **Configurar para uma organização** e, em seguida, introduzir o seu nome de utilizador e senha para Microsoft 365 Business Premium.

 3. Conclua a configuração do dispositivo Windows 10.

-   Quando terminar, o utilizador estará ligado ao Azure AD da sua organização.
-Consulte [Verificar se o dispositivo está ligado ao Azure AD](#verify-the-device-is-connected-to-azure-ad) para garantir que o dispositivo está ligado.
+   Once you're done, the user will be connected to your organization's Azure AD.
+See [Verify the device is connected to Azure AD](#verify-the-device-is-connected-to-azure-ad) to make sure.

 ### <a name="for-a-device-already-set-up-and-running-windows-10-pro"></a>Para um dispositivo que já esteja configurado e a executar o Windows 10 Pro